webpawan/furation-bookstore-client/readme.md

 3) for running this application type -> npm run dev.

-Backedn Server Gtihub link -> https://github.com/webpawan/furation-tech-bookstore-server
+Backend Server Gtihub link -> https://github.com/webpawan/furation-tech-bookstore-server
 I already host this , i paste link just for your refrence how i create backend you do not setup backend. just run from end everything is fine